IJsselstein, Thursday, 27 January 2011 (updated: Tuesday, 16 October 2012)

 A visit to Loboc and its interesting church is included in most local tours.
 For a trip with the floating restaurants or attending a performance - or even just a rehearsal - of the Loboc choir, you will need to make separate arrangements.

-Not far from Loboc town, a zip-line has been constructed, not as long and high as the one in Danao, but still an impressive flight across Loboc river, and not requiring the two hour trip to Danao.
+Not far from Loboc town, a zip-line and cable car have been constructed, not as long and high as the one in Danao, but still an impressive flight across Loboc river, and not requiring the two hour trip to Danao.

 |Tension bridge in Sevilla|